 After approximately 4.5 hours in the back of the combi (with no light or adequate oxygen) the group was unloaded at the Croatian side of the border near the road crossing of Maljevac.
 At the rural area to the side the police took the mobiles they had confiscated and walked towards the men.
 The officers looked through the GPS points on the phones and then broke them with a single forceful strike with their batons.
 Only then did they return the belongings to the men.

 It was the middle of the night and the group asked which way to walk back to Velika Kladuša.
-The Croatian police told them to walk through the woods and sent them in a south easterly direction, meaning it took them double the time to arrive back to the camp than it would have been going the right way.
+The officers, described as Croatian police, told them to walk through the woods and sent them in a south easterly direction, meaning it took them double the time to arrive back to the camp than it would have been going the right way.